eatonphil/ponyo/README.md

 For instance, the documentation generator can be used to generate documentation for any Standard ML project.
 The build tool can be used to manage any Poly/ML compilation.
 And the Standard ML parser can be used as a compiler frontend.
-Down the line, Ponyo could include code generation tools for LLVM, BEAM, or the JVM.
+(Down the line, it would be awesome to package code-generating backends for LLVM, BEAM, or the JVM.)

 Ponyo is intended to work on [Poly/ML](https://github.com/polyml/polyml) and Unix systems.
 See below for [why Standard ML](#why-standard-ml).